Strike Attack Operational Evaluation Unit: Special Projects Team

 The Special Projects Team (SPT) flight was led by a Flight Lieutenant and was tasked with fitting experimental modifications for trial or urgent requirements to all three of the SAOEU's aircraft types.
-The team was responsible for drafting the engineering procedures to allow others to implement the modifications once they have been approved.
+The team was responsible for drafting the engineering procedures to allow others to implement the modifications once approved.

 Deployments

-The unit deployed to the United States on an annual basis for a series of trials codenamed Exercise Highrider.
+The unit deployed to the United States annually for a series of trials codenamed Exercise Highrider.
 Based at Naval Air Weapons Station (NAWS) China Lake in California, the unit took advantage of the favourable climate and extensive range facilities at China Lake and the Nellis Test and Training Range in Nevada.
 Highrider exercises allowed the unit to drop live weaponry on a more reliable basis than in the UK, where the only range where live weapons can be used is at Cape Wrath in the Scottish Highlands.

-The SAOEU also regularly took part in Combined Qualified Weapons Instructor (CQW) course and NITEX exercises at RAF Leuchars in Fife, where the operated alongside other RAF and NATO units.
+The SAOEU also regularly participated in Combined Qualified Weapons Instructor (CQW) courses and NITEX exercises at RAF Leuchars in Fife, where they operated alongside other RAF and NATO units.